jbkcc 6 months ago

 I think we typically use it as a mixture of "sensible", "seemingly natural" and "obvious" without that confrontational subtone.

-• philipswood 10 hours ago
+• philipswood 6 months ago

 In Afrikaans we have the (slightly old fashioned): Voor die hand liggend.